 29 Original Art Works & Photos

 Book Signed by Author

 Buy directly from author

 Lakeview, N.Y.
 14085

-Moreover it is a love story that drives the book, it's central theme, it's "need" is the search for love and to be loved in return.
+The author's journey, reflecting the underdog, is a search for inner self & an authentic meaning to life.
+But it is a love story that drives the book - it's central theme.
+It's "need" is the search for love and to be loved in return.
 The book's Set-up, Confrontations & Conflicts, and Resolution are directed towards that theme.

-The title (developed from story #34 –Black Ribbons of Highway) goes back to a conversation with Native Americans in Oregon during the 1960s.
-How early white people saw the American Bison compared to how seen by early Native Americans.
-There is nothing innate, nothing intrinsically "good" or "bad" about the animal but how humans make judgments upon that "animal”.... or person or event with the limited personal/cultural baggage we carry.
+The book title’s origin goes back to a talk with Native Americans during a game of pool in Oregon in the 1960s - How early white people saw the American Bison compared to how seen by those Native Americans.
+There is nothing innate, nothing intrinsically "good" or "bad" about the animal but how humans make judgments upon that being.... or person or event - done with the limited personal/cultural baggage humans carry.

 Call (530) 412-1213